 FBLA High School helps high school students prepare for careers in business through academic competitions, leadership development, and educational programs.The FBLA concept was developed in 1937 by Dr. Hamden L. Forkner of Columbia University.
 The first high school chapter was chartered in Johnson City, Tennessee on February 3, 1942.MembershipFuture Business Leaders of America, Inc. (FBLA) is the largest business Career and Technical Student Organization in the world.
 Each year, FBLA helps over 230,000 members prepare for careers in business.MissionFBLA inspires and prepares students to become community-minded business leaders in a global society through relevant career preparation and leadership experiences.Competitive Events ProgramFBLA's National Awards Program recognizes and rewards excellence in a broad range of business and career-related areas.
 Through state-based competition at the spring State Leadership Conferences, students compete in events testing their business knowledge and skills.
 Top state winners then are eligible to compete for honors at the National Leadership Conference each summer.Conferences & Seminars

 FBLA-PBL sponsors conferences and seminars for members and advisers.
-These programs are designed to foster the development of business leadership skills.National Leadership Conference
+These programs are designed to foster the development of business leadership skills.-National Fall Leadership Conference